-These competitors are the top throwers from each organization as determined in the preliminary round: Their position within this round of the tournament is determined by the champions points accumulated throughout the calendar year, not the preliminary round scores.
+These competitors are the top throwers from each organization as determined in the preliminary round: Their position or 'seeding' within this round of the tournament is determined by each player's preliminary round average score.

 The winner of the previous year's NATC tournament is guaranteed entry into the final stage of the tournament, and does not throw in the prelimanry round: